-Here’s a tip that might not be so obvious to a lot of people.
+Always get out your smart phone and take photos of a part (or wiring) before you start messing around.
+You can then refer back to it later.
 I often get people asking me for wiring diagrams or wiring information after they’ve taken a part off an appliance, or pulled off some wires to replace a part.

 Intermittent fault – engineer coming?

 Here is another tip for if you are experiencing an intermittent fault.
-It could be an intermittent leak, or a strange noise which comes and goes.
+It could be an intermittent leak, or a strange noise that comes and goes.
 If concerned that an engineer won’t find a fault and try to charge you claiming there’s nothing wrong – get out the phone and either take photos of the water on the floor or better still video the machine for a short while when it’s exhibiting the fault so you can show them.

 Sometimes the numbers can also be behind the pump filter door flap or even behind the kick plate strip at the bottom of the front of the machine.
 However, if there is a sticker inside the door or on the back of the door on your washing machine in particular then make a note of it now in case it ever gets a jammed shut door.
 Finally, here is a related article washing machine door won’t open